applicaster/developer.applicaster.com/book/push/push-ios.md

 The following steps will help you setup and add a Notification Service Extension to an app:

-1. Inside the plugin manifest JSON add an extra dependency for the `Notification Service Extension` which should be published with cocoapods.
+1. Add an extra dependency inside the plugin manifest for the `Notification Service Extension` which should be published with cocoapods.
 In the following example, we added support for the `UrbanAirship App Extensions` file.
+Here's an example taken from the urban airship:

-    ```javascript
+    ```json
     "extra_dependencies": [
         {
             "NotificationServiceExtension": {